secarchlab/secarchlab.github.io/content/for-students.en.md

 In addition to [the introduction to our lab](/about/), please also take a look at the [lab introduction slides (PDF)](/repo/lab-info-20260115.pdf), past papers, GitHub repositories, and slides on SlideShare and Speaker Deck to explore research topics that match your interests.

 If you are interested in joining the lab, please feel free to contact Jun Kurihara.
-In particular, prospective master's students are encouraged to have a meeting in advance.
+In particular, prospective master's or doctoral students are encouraged to have a meeting in advance.

 ---